run-z/log-z/README.md

 - `whenLogged(which?: 'all' | 'last'): Promise<boolean>` - Awaits for the recorded message(s) to be either logged or
   discarded.

-  The optional `which` parrameter can be one of:
+  The optional `which` parameter can be one of:

   - `"all"` to wait for all messages,
   - `"last"` (the default) to wait for the last recorded message only.